 Top with chopped parsley

-Cover the salmon filet in foil and bake for 18 minutes
+Cover the salmon filet in foil and bake for 28 – 30 minutes depending on how thick your filets are

 Your salmon will come out so tender, you can scrape the meat off with a spoon.
 Serve with the foil so that cleanup is super easy.